4v3ngR/pluto_tv_scraper/README.md

 ### Commandline options:
 ```
   Options:
     --config <configfile>      : Provide the location to the configuration file
     --mapping <region,IP>      : Provide a region and IP address to process instead of the mapping
     --outdir <outdir>          : Provide the destination directory
     --clientid <clientid>      : Provide a client id
     --all                      : Merge all regions into a single playlist and epg
-    --chno <num>             : Start channel numbering at the provided value, spans multiple regions
+    --chno <num>               : Start channel numbering at the provided value, spans all regions
     --group [genre|country]    : Specify the grouping within the playlist (default is "genre")
     --regionalize              : append the country code to the channel id
     --exclude-groups <regex>   : exclude the groups that match the regular expression
+    --exclude-channels <regex> : exclude the channels that match the regular expression
     --help                     : Display this help
 ```

 ### Regular expression exclusions of groups